 With sales of £430m at the top auction houses, the market for watches was up by more than 50% in 2021 and looks to rise further.

-It’s true that this statistic compares revenues generated during 2020’s year of disrupted trading and so you would be forgiven for thinking the change was to be expected.
-In fact, the dramatic uptick was generated on sales of more or less the same number of watches (12,277 sold at auction in 2020 and 12,291 in 2021).
+This huge hike in revenues is calculated by comparing transactions at auction during 2020’s year of disrupted trading, and so you would expect a greater than usual change.
+In fact, the dramatic uptick was generated on sales of around the same number of watches (12,277 sold at auction in 2020 and 12,291 in 2021).
 While interest in watches at auction has been growing consistently for a long time, there’s no doubt that changes brought about by lockdowns have precipitated the new, accelerated growth.
 Anxieties around investing during the global economic slowdown, combined with pent-up demand released after the relaxation of lockdowns, have helped make watches the go-to asset for those looking to store their wealth.
 In turn, new collectors have been drawn to the market, driving prices and ensuring greater scarcity of the most desirable timepices.
 Over the same period, many auction houses professionalised their services, developing sophisticated ecommerce portals to rival reseller platforms.
 From live and online-only auctions to boutique shopping, watch departments offer a 360 experience with educational outreach and watch tours in new markets across the globe.
 Today, even prices of previously underrated watches are climbing out of the average collectors reach.
 With so many stars aligned, this sector is likely to become even more competitive in the next few years.

 The following factors are likely to contribute to the continued growth of the secondary watch market: